 All students study History in Key Stage 3.
-In Year 7 and 8, students have four lessons a fortnight whilst students in Year 9 will complete five lessons of History a fortnight.
-Students in Key Stage 4 have five lessons a fortnight with the subject continuing to be a popular choice.
-Currently, we have five classes in Year 10 and five in Year 11.
+In Year 7, 8, and 9 students have four lessons a fortnight whilst students in Year 10 and 11 will complete five lessons of History a fortnight.
+The subject continues to be a popular options choice.

-History GCSE is split into three different exam papers.
+GCSE students follow the OCR School’s History Project B curriculum for the 9-1 GCSE.
+The History GCSE is split into three different exam papers.